University of New Hampshire - ExBulletin

 University of New Hampshire

-- Hellsten now has five shutouts this season and is 15-11-1.
-His 1.93 goals against average ranks second all-time in a season in program history.
+The 'Cats, who were picked 10th in the Hockey East Preseason Poll, ranked fifth in the standings at 12-11-1 with 36 points, which was their best finish in 10 years as the Wildcats finished fourth in 2013-14 became.
+The 12 wins were the most for the program in 11 seasons, as the team went 13-8-6 in 2012-13.

+UNH spent twenty consecutive weeks in the national rankings, including a No. 10 ranking on November 20, which marked the first time in six seasons that the 'Cats have been in the top-10, as they were No. 9 on November 6, 2017.

+The Wildcats posted a 2.34 team goals against average this season, which was their best in 11 seasons when they posted a 2.27 GAA in 2012-13.
+Junior goalkeeper Jacob Hellsten (Ljusdal, Sweden) posted a GAA of 2.04, which ranked second all-time in program history.
 Ty Conklin had a 1.84 goals against average in 1998-99.

-- The last time the Wildcats recorded three consecutive shutout performances was Casey DeSmith's 2012-13 season against Maine, Vermont and UMass Lowell.
+Freshmen forward Ryan Conmy (Alexandria, VA.) had 14 goals and 17 assists for 31 points.
+His 14 goals and 31 points were the most by a Wildcat freshman in seven seasons, as Patrick Grasso scored 20 goals and 33 points.
+His 17 assists were the most by a freshman as James van Riemsdyk recorded 23 assists and Danny Dries both recorded 17 assists in 2007-08.

+The 'Cats went 14-4-1 this season at the Whittemore Center at the Key Auto Group Complex, including a 6-3-1 record against nationally ranked teams, marking their most wins at home in 16 seasons, when UNH also went 14- 4 won.
+1 in 2007-08.
+The 'Cats defeated No. 1 Boston University 6-4 in the home opener on Oct.
+13. The last time UNH defeated the No. 1 ranked team in the country was a 3-2 victory against Cornell on April 10.
+2003 in the National Semifinals in Buffalo, NY

 |